Image

 Rafale C

-This version was also exported to Egypt and India, designated Rafale EM and Rafale EH respectively.
+This version was also exported to Egypt, Greece, India and Qatar, designated Rafale EM, Rafale EG, Rafale EH and Rafale EQ respectively.

 The front view of a Rafale C, with its single seat cockpit.